Multiple Linear Regression#

 \[weight = \theta_0 + \theta_1 Asian + \theta_2 European\]

-As before when we specify the model we want to fit in R, we don’t need to explicitly state the regression coefficients.
+As before, when we specify the model we want to fit in R, we don’t need to explicitly state the regression coefficients.
 In a similar way, we don’t need to manually add the relevant dummy variables, if you tell R to fit a regression model with a categorical variable, it will automatically add the relevant number of dummy variables.
-It will do this, even if it is not nesscessarily coded as a factor variable.
+It will do this, even if it is not necessarily coded as a factor variable.

 For this example the following code is sufficient for this model.